 There are lots of expressions in English that involve fish (poisson).
 They are informal expressions.

-But they can be used to make your conversations more colourful and interesting.
+But they can be used to make your conversations more colorful and interesting.

 Level C1 and above